Gum Contouring Procedure Explained

 The process of getting your gums reshaped would depend on whether you choose the laser or the traditional method.
 The laser method is used most commonly, though in rare cases the dentist may opt for a traditional gum contouring surgery.

 This process is quite simple as straightforward.
 Your dentist will prepare you for the process by applying a local anesthetic to the gums.
-This numbs your gums, but won’t put you “to sleep” like a general anesthetic.
+This numbs your gums, but won’t put you “to sleep” like a general anaesthetic.

 Then, the dentist would use a diode laser to trim the excess parts of the gums, sculpting to make it more aesthetically appealing.
 The laser procedure doesn’t cause excessive bleeding.
 The process only takes about half an hour to complete.
 Once done, the dentist would seal the contoured area.
 Stitches are not necessary.